-Name of medication What is this medication for?
+What is this medication for?
 What dose needs to be given?
-Times of doses
+Times of doses medication medication needs to be

 IV medication can be given in different ways listed below.
 Your IV medication will be delivered using (to be filled in by the nurse):